Ecehuh67/Calculator/Readme.md

   </a>
 </p>

-> This thing is an attempt to create a calculator with help of React for practising skills
+> This project were created with only one purpose - to practise React Context API in case of creating a calculator app.
+Until now, I've never tried React Hooks for managing state, so it was the first time.
+Also I decided to try using TypeScript.
+I know that's really tiny app, but as the first experience it's quite interesting.

 ### 🏠 [Homepage](https://github.com/Ecehuh67/Calculator#readme)

+## Technologies

+> React: Hooks, Context API
+> TypeScript
+> Jest

 ## Install